 Reporting 3.0 – Integral Materiality

-Another initiative pushing the boundaries of practice in defining what is material is Reporting 3.0, a pre-competitive collaboration initiative dedicated to designing and developing blueprints models and management approaches to catalyse the transformation to a regenerative and inclusive global economy.
+Another initiative pushing the boundaries of practice in defining what is material is r3.0, a pre-competitive collaboration initiative dedicated to designing and developing blueprint models and management approaches to catalyse the transformation to a regenerative and inclusive global economy.

 Reporting 3.0’s Integral Materiality follows a Plan Do Check Act (PDCA) continuous improvement process to support organisations in understanding how their activities relate to vital sources of value (priced and un/under-priced) and the thresholds and limits to sustainable behaviour.
 In addition, Integral Materiality echoes the approach taken by Social Value International (noted above) to suggest that a move from stakeholders to “rights holders” is required.
 Rights holders are those ‘to whom companies owe legal duties and ethical obligations due to direct impacts on their wellbeing or, indirect impacts on vital capital resources that these rightsholders rely on for their wellbeing.’ (quote from Medium article linked above).

-One of the challenges that emerging approaches to materiality seek to overcome is ensuring that an organisation’s understanding pathway for change is likely to be sustainable within the context of planetary limits and thresholds rather than simply the narrow context of an organisation’s own perspective of how social and environmental issues might impact on them.
+The focus of these emerging approaches to materiality is on meaningful and contextual sustainability, to locate an organisation approach to sustainable change within the context of planetary limits and thresholds, rather than in the narrow context of an organisation’s own perspective of how sustainability issues might impact them.

-See Integral Materiality in its overall context in Reporting 3.0’s Blueprint 4: New Business Models (p76).
-(Note: Terrafiniti is an Advocation Partner of Reporting 3.0).
+See Integral Materiality in its overall context in r3.0’s Blueprint 4: New Business Models (p76).
+(Note: Terrafiniti is an Advocation Partner of r3.0).

-The most forward-looking companies, and those most likely to achieve sustainability, will be ones which treat emerging and future trend risks as material now and therefore develop strategies and plans to mitigate or entirely avoid the risks that they present rather than wait until they are forced to face them.
+The most forward-looking companies, and those most likely to achieve sustainability, will be ones which treat emerging and future trend risks as material now and therefore develop strategies and plans to mitigate or entirely avoid the challenges they present rather than wait until they are forced to face them.